-People and property were affected by the flooding as a result of the significant rainfall.
-The County Council have spoken to the affected persons to establish and further quantify the physical effects of the flooding incident.
+People, property and the highway were affected by the flooding as a result of the significant rainfall.
+The County Council held a meeting with the Parish Council and spoke to the affected persons to establish and further quantify the physical effects of the flooding incident.